gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-leave/profiler-fn-enter-leave.md

 }
 ```

-Now add some simple ASM code that comparse the flag's content with `1` ( = true) and if the check fails, it skips the processing of the *function enter* callback:
+Now add some simple ASM code that compares the flag's content with `1` ( = true) and if the check fails, it skips the processing of the *function enter* callback:

 ```cpp
 void __declspec(naked) FnEnterCallback(